c0nrad/tmod/README.md

 # tmod

-Modify timestamp of a file.
-Make it look like you modified a file in the past of future.
+Modify a file's timestamp.
+Make it look like you modified a file in the past or the future.

 ## Usage
 ```bash